Zinabuf/GCIM/README.md

 #### Genotype data
 The genetic data must be in **PLINK binary format**, comprising three files: `.bed`, `.bim`, and `.fam`.

 **DummyData.fam:** This is a file associated with the PLINK binary format file, which contains the following columns in order.
-Please note that the file does not have column headings.
+Please note that the file should not have column headings.
 This follows the PLINK .fam file format.

 family ID (FID)